openkruise/openkruise.io/versioned_docs/version-v1.4/user-manuals/cloneset.md

     PreDelete *LifecycleHook `json:"preDelete,omitempty"`
     // InPlaceUpdate is the hook before Pod to update and after Pod has been updated.
     InPlaceUpdate *LifecycleHook `json:"inPlaceUpdate,omitempty"`
+    // PreNormal is the hook after Pod to be created and ready to be Normal.
+    PreNormal *LifecycleHook `json:"preNormal,omitempty"`
 }

 type LifecycleHook struct {